You Earned a Ticket!

 Can a simple majority vote pass a parcel tax?

 Yes.
-Parcel taxes can now be passed by a simple majority, but only if they are created as a ballot initiative.
+Parcel taxes can now be passed by a simple majority, but only if the measure is structured as a ballot initiative.
 School districts and cities have the constitutional authority to place a measure on the ballot, and until 2021 this was the normal approach.
 But this approach requires a 2/3 vote to pass, so it is expected to fall from favor as school community leaders learn more about the initiative process.

 Are parcel taxes fair?

 By their nature, parcel taxes are regressive.
-For example, the owner of a parcel used for an apartment complex or business pays the same as a single family home.
-Some districts have added provisions to their parcel tax measures that cause taxes to vary, but usually this is used to avoid taxing parcels owned by senior citizens who might otherwise vote no. Some have argued that parcel taxes are so unfair that they are "susceptible to a constitutional challenge", but to our knowledge as of 2022 this has not been tested in court.
+For example, the owner of a parcel used for an apartment complex or business usually pays the same as a single family home.
+Some districts have added provisions to their parcel tax measures that cause taxes to vary, but frequently this is used to avoid taxing parcels owned by senior citizens who might otherwise vote no. Some have argued that parcel taxes are so unfair that they are "susceptible to a constitutional challenge", but to our knowledge as of 2024 this assertion has not been tested in court.

 Generally, parcel taxes are easiest to pass in communities that are wealthier.
 All proposals that make it easier for local communities to raise money for schools risk bumping up against concerns about equitable funding, the same issues that created California’s landmark school finance case: Serrano v Priest.